rkaur19/Sign-in/README.md

 - [x]  Documentation (Readme): 12/11/2017 <br />

 ## Documentation Evaluation
-I used markdown(.md) for documentation because markdown has a very simple and an understandable syntax.
+I used markdown for documentation because markdown has a very simple and an understandable syntax.
 It is well-formatted and is very fast to edit.

 ## Visitor's View
 The visitor is presented with a web form asking for some necessary information: